Trump on defense, courting voters in two must-win states

 Trump on defense, courting voters in two must-win statesNew

-FORT MYERS, Fla.
-(AP) — President Donald Trump is fighting to defend his sagging reelection chances in a state Republicans haven’t lost in nearly three decades — and his campaign is confronting new financial strains.
-At the same time Democrat Joe Biden is pushing to keep voters focused on health care in battleground Michigan.
-Trump is campaigning Friday in Florida and Georgia, neighboring Southeastern states he carried four years ago and must win again to extend his presidency.
-His decision to devote Friday evening’s prime-time slot to Georgia in particular highlights the serious nature of his challenge in the 2020 contest’s closing days: Far from his original plan to expand into Democratic-leaning states, Trump is actively working to stave off a defeat of major proportions.
+MACON, Ga.
+(AP) — President Donald Trump is going after his opponent’s family and defending his own struggle to contain the pandemic as he fights to energize his sagging reelection bid.
+Democrat Joe Biden is pushing to keep voters focused on health care.
+Trump campaigned Friday in Florida and Georgia, neighboring Southeastern states he carried four years ago and must win again to extend his presidency.
+His decision to devote Friday evening’s prime-time slot to Georgia in particular highlights the serious nature of his challenge: Far from his original plan to expand into Democratic-leaning states, Trump is actively working to stave off a defeat of major proportions.